 About Uniform Rapid Suspension System (URS)

-Through the URS Procedure ICANN offers a lower-cost, faster path to relief for rights holders experiencing clear-cut cases of infringement caused by domain name registrations.
+Through the URS ICANN offers a lower-cost, faster path to relief for rights holders experiencing clear-cut cases of infringement caused by domain name registrations.

 A URS complaint must first be submitted directly to an Approved URS Provider.